 - 18. Both the above points are considered together for the sake of convenience. - 19.
-The case of the complainant is that, as per an agreement dated 18.12.2012, marked as Exhibit A1 in these proceedings, entered into between the 1st opposite party and the complainant, the opposite parties had agreed to construct and hand over possession of an apartment in the project by name "SAMSON & SONS, Merry Land Flats".
+The case of the complainant is that, as per an agreement dated 28.12.2012, marked as Exhibit A1 in these proceedings, entered into between the 1st opposite party and the complainant, the opposite parties had agreed to construct and hand over possession of an apartment in the project by name "SAMSON & SONS, Merry Land Flats".
 The apartment agreed to be purchased by the complainant has been described in the agreement Exbt.
 A1.
 The apartment after completion of construction was to be registered and conveyed to the complainant along with undivided interest in 17.20 cents of land, along with the apartment.
-The total sale consideration agreed to be paid by the complainant was Rs.60,00,000/-(Rupees sixtv Lakhs).
-This consideration was adjusted towards the sale consideration pavable to the complainant as the co-owner of the property agreed to be sold to the opposite parties as per agreement dated 18-12-2012 (Exbt.
+The total sale consideration agreed to be paid by the complainant was Rs.60,00,000/-(Rupees sixty Lakhs).
+This was adjusted towards the sale consideration payable to the consideration complainant as the co-owner of the property agreed to be told to the opposite parties as per agreement dated 28-12-2012 (Exbt.
 A2) .
-The immovable property is described in detail in A schedule to the agreement .
+An additional amount of Rs.
+15,00,000/- was paid on 16-02-2015 for enhancing the built up area by 122 sq.ft.
+Exbt.
+A4 is the relevant bank statement.
+The immovable property is described in detail in A schedule to the agreement.
 The apartment is described in B schedule to the agreement.
 Though the complainant has paid the entire sale consideration to the opposite parties, they have not completed the construction or conveyed the apartment to the complainant as agreed.
 It is also alleged that the opposite parties alienated the property to strangers as evidenced by the encumbrance certificate (Exbt.
-A4).
+A5).